technosophos/common-chart/README.md

 # Common: A Utility Chart for Helm

-One little-know feature of Helm charts is the ability to share chart definitions among all templates in a chart, including any of the subchart templates.
+One little-know feature of [Helm](http://helm.sh) charts is the ability to share chart definitions among all templates in a chart, including any of the subchart templates.

 The `common` chart is a chart that defines commonly used Chart primitives that can be used in all of your charts.

+See the [Documentation](docs/index.md) for complete API documentation and examples.

 ## Repository